 Remember, Egg Head Homes initially started with Smart Homes as its primary focus.
 Still, both SparkToro and Facebook data showed that Home Automation was actually the main keyword this persona used.
 You’ll return to your search persona with more detailed keywords after you do keyword research.

 - Uses Google for all her searching but relies on her co-workers for tech recommendations

 - List of search queries: home automation system, nest smart home, automation devices, best home automation security systems, smart home installation services nearby, smart home services

 Step 8: Favorite Websites

-We looked at Lori’s social and search but we also need to take into consideration her favorite websites.
-Knowing these websites help us broaden our understanding on what truly influences our search personas on the web.
+We looked at Lori’s social and search, but we also need to take into consideration her favorite websites.
+Knowing these websites helps us broaden our understanding of what truly influences our search personas on the web.
 Both SparkToro and Facebook provided us with this info.

 Step 9: Technology

 When looking at search behavior, technology is key.
-Information on our search personas comfort level with technology, how they use technology and the information they are accessing with that technology will help to determine your SEO approach.
+Information on our search personas’ comfort level with technology, how they use technology, and the information they are accessing will help determine your SEO approach.

 All this information was found under the Activity tab in Facebook Audience Insights.
-For Lori, we can see that her iPhone is her life line to Internet world but professionally she probably is also very active on her PC.
+For Lori, we can see that her iPhone is her lifeline to the Internet world, but professionally, she is probably very active on her PC.